MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-get-started-on-mycrypto.md

 - The blockchain is a digital decentralized ledger.
 - It keeps track of all transactions in a chronological order that have ever been made in the history of the blockchain.
-- It is stored and maintained by a peer-to-peer network made up of nodes (mienrs) which verify and approve of transactions, which make it nearly impossible to fake or tamper with transactions.
+- It is stored and maintained by a peer-to-peer network made up of nodes (miners) which verify and approve of transactions, which make it nearly impossible to fake or tamper with transactions.
 - The blocks in the blockchain are made up of a group of transactions that have been verified and accepted by the miners.
 This "block" is then added to the stack of previous blocks, which forms a chain of blocks: a.k.a The BlockChain.
-- When you see your balance on MyCrypto.com or view your transactions on etherscan.io, you are seeing data on the blockchain, MyCrypto does _NOT_ store any data.
+- When you see your balance on MyCrypto.com or view your transactions on Etherscan.io, you are seeing data on the blockchain, MyCrypto does _NOT_ store any data.
 - We are not the blockchain, we allow you to interact _WITH_ the Ethereum blockchain (send transactions), and view information that is publicly available on the blockchain

 <Clearfix />